 It will depend on how often you clean.
 If you have the time to clean a few times a week for a few hours, it will be easy to stay on top of things.
 If not, it can pile up and really eat into your weekend.

-You might be too busy to devote that 10 hours a week to giving a thorough clean.
+You might be too busy to devote that 10 hours a week to give a thorough clean.
 That’s okay!
 Lifestyles are changing and priorities are different.
 Paying for a residential cleaning service might be a great way to keep things clean without sacrificing your time, energy or weekends.